-Take Home Examination: Candidates complete the questions set for the Take home Exam and submit the work through EASE at the designated time and manner.
+Take Home Examination information: Candidates complete the questions set for the Take Home Exam and submit the work through EASE at the designated time and manner.

 Examination period when Deferred/Supplementary examinations will be held:

-Any Deferred or Supplementary Take home Examination for this course will be organised within one week of the due date or held during the next examination period.
+Any Deferred or Supplementary Take home Exam for this course either organised within one week of the due date or will be held during the next examination period.